-‘The Masked Singer UK’ Spoilers: Could Viking Be Morten Harket?
+'The Masked Singer UK' Spoilers: Could Viking Be Morten Harket?

-The Masked Singer returned to the U.K. for its second season on December 26 and continues to have the nation and panel — Mo Gilligan, Davina McCall, Rita Ora, and Jonathan Ross — trying to guess which stars are underneath the masks.
+The Masked Singer returned to the U.K. for its second season on December 26 and continues to have the nation and the panel — Mo Gilligan, Davina McCall, Rita Ora, and Jonathan Ross — trying to guess which stars are underneath the masks.
 On Saturday, viewers were introduced to six more celebrities who are trying to keep their identity hidden.

 One contestant with an incredible voice was Viking.
 For their debut performance, they sang Fleetwood Mac's "Songbird" and wowed the panel and studio audience with their stunning vocals.
 Viking sounded like a male who must sing professionally for a living.

-According to Express, their first clue package heard Viking emphasize the word “king” before saying the word three times.
+According to the Daily Express, their first clue package featured Viking emphasizing the word "king" before saying the word three times.
 They stated that in their career and in this competition, they will be looking for their voice.

 "Just when l thought things couldn't get any more weird… @mortenharket pops up as Viking on #MaskedSingerUK singing Songbird Two hearts Voice, mannerisms, stance = 100% Harket," one user tweeted.